i-aayushshah/mood_detection/README.md

 # 🖐️ Mood Detection Using CNN and MediaPipe

-This project focuses on detecting hand signs using a Convolutional Neural Network (CNN) for classification and Google's [MediaPipe](https://mediapipe.dev/) for real-time hand tracking.
+This project focuses on detecting mood detection using a Convolutional Neural Network (CNN) for classification and Google's [MediaPipe](https://mediapipe.dev/) for real-time mood tracking.
 Everything is organized inside a Jupyter Notebook (`.ipynb`) for easy step-by-step execution.

 ---